DenizenScript/Denizen-For-Bukkit-Docs/source/docs/basics-of-scripting/the-if-command.rst

 Answering these questions will require an example.

 To take a break from task scripts, we'll use a new script type: the world script.
 Don't fret!
-We'll cover that in the :doc:`next section
+We'll cover that in the :doc:`Section 2.6
-</docs/basics-of-scripting/your-first-world-script>`, :doc:`Section 2.4
 </docs/basics-of-scripting/your-first-world-script>`.

 Consider the following world script: